wtJavaer88/Flink_processing_on_GDELT_datasets/README.md

 ```

 Note that in the above execution there are 9 rows with a missing district ID and 445 records with a wrong district ID.

+### Analysis by Offense type

+The next example follows a different approach.
+In the previous case we defined a class that maps the input into tuples and then
+the reduce step was based on Flink functions **groupBy** and **sum**.
+In this example we use Flink functions in order to
+transform the input into tuples and define a custom class that is used to implement the reduce step.

+Clearly the two examples are almost identical.
+However it is interesting to examine the flexibility offered by Flink.

+The [CrimeType class](src/main/java/it/uniroma1/dis/bdc/batch/CrimeType.java) uses the 2nd column that contains the offense type.

+The execution of this example is similar to the previous one.

+### Analysis by Date

+The third example is provided by the [CrimeTime class](src/main/java/it/uniroma1/dis/bdc/batch/CrimeTime.java)
+that uses date transformation in order to process the data set based on the date of the crime.
+Notice the inline definition of the MapFunction.

+### Analysis by Date and Hour

+The final example is implemented in the [CrimeMaxHour class](src/main/java/it/uniroma1/dis/bdc/batch/CrimeMaxHour.java).
+For each day, it identifies the hour when the most crimes occured.
+Notice the use of the groupBy() functions in order to compute the count for each day/hour and then select the row with the maximum value.